zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 a small contribution.
 It motivates me a lot and speeds up my work a much 😏.</p></b>

+## SHORT DESCRIPTION

+> <p align="justify">Resources for converting of models from old ESRGAN
+> to new ESRGAN architecture.
+Resources for converting RealESRGAN models
+> to a new ESRGAN model.</p>

 ## Preface

 <p align="justify">A small idea has now turned into a small project.